Interlisp/Interlisp.github.io/content/en/running/running-on-win.md

 type: docs
 ---

-Medley does not (yet) run as a native Windows application.
-However, you can run Medley on Windows 10/11 in one of two ways: via **Windows System for Linux (WSL)** or via the **Docker Desktop for Windows** and the Medley docker image.
-Using either of these methods requires the installation (if not already installed) of one additional component to your Windows system - WSL or Docker Desktop.
-Once this prerequisite component is installed, there is for each case a single step install for Medley as well as a common `medley` script to run Medley.
+Medley does not yet run as a native Windows application.
+Besides [online](online), and [running with Docker Desktop](running-with-docker), you can run Medley on Windows 10/11 using Windows System For Linux (WSL1 or WSL2).

+This methods requires the installation (if not already installed) of one additional component to your Windows system - WSL.

 On Windows, Medley requires a 64-bit machine.